mmanciop/opentelemetry-injector/README.md

 for the target runtimes.

-Official RPM and DEB packages that contain the injector as well as the auto-instrumentation agents are available, and can be downloaded from the [releases page](https://github.com/open-telemetry/opentelemetry-injector/releases) (once the first relase has been published).
+Official RPM and DEB packages that contain the injector as well as the auto-instrumentation agents are available, and can be downloaded from the [releases page](https://github.com/open-telemetry/opentelemetry-injector/releases).
 The OpenTelemetry injector Debian/RPM packages install the OpenTelemetry auto-instrumentation agents, the `libotelinject.so` shared object library, and a default configuration file to automatically instrument applications and services to capture and report distributed traces and metrics to the